ARTICLE I: NAME, BOUNDARIES & ASSETS

 ARTICLE IV: THE EXECUTIVE BOARD

 Sec.
-1. The officers of the Association shall consist of a President, a First Vice President, a Second Vice President, a Recording/Corresponding Secretary, a Membership Secretary and a Treasurer.
+1. The officers of the Association shall consist of a President, a First Vice President, a Second Vice President, a Recording/Corresponding Secretary, a Membership Secretary, a Treasurer and the immediate Past President if available and willing.

 Sec.
 2. Duties of the President.